AmaraFinbarrs/AmaraFinbarrs/README.md

 ### Hi there, I'm Amarachukwu Finbarrs-Ezema but you can call me Amara!

-## software developer that specializes in Full-Stack Web Applications
+## Software developer specialising in crafting digital products using the best tool for the job.

 ## Fun fact:
-I landed my first software development role in July 2022; although I didn't start until November.
+I landed my first software development role in July 2022.
 I owe it all to God, Jesus and the Holy Spirit.

 ## Work Experience
-Company: Legal Innovation Lab Wales
+- Company: Legal Innovation Lab Wales
-Address: Swansea University, Swansea.
+- Address: Swansea University, Swansea.
 U.K.
-Duration: June 2022 - May 2025
+- Duration: June 2022 - May 2025

 ## My Stack so far...